-Jaclyn Humble: Welcome or welcome back to The Millennial Homemakers Podcast like you for joining us today.
+Jaclyn Humble: Welcome or welcome back to The Millennial Homemakers Podcast.
+Thank you for joining us today.
 We have another author from Zondervan, and we just love our relationship with this publisher.
 Today’s author is a little bit different because the book is not about the author himself.

 Jackie Alexander: This is the first time we’ve had an author on who didn’t write about themselves in some form, which made this interview different than what we usually have.